oclipa/csharp-cheat-sheet/README.md

  a = e.ToString();
 ```

-This is because, under the covers, both `+` and `StringBuilder` defer to the same primitive, but `StringBuilder` potentially has a greater reallocation overhead.
+This is because, under the covers, both `+` and `StringBuilder` defer to the same primitive, but, potentially, `StringBuilder` has a greater reallocation overhead.

 Note that both of the above examples are normally faster than the following, although this can depend on how good a job the compiler does, since a well written compiler may compile this to `a = b + c + d` anyway: